Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Parameterizing the form factors GA , GE and GM using Pad e and z -expansion fits

-We start with a simple parameterization assuming that the dependence on $a$, $M_\pi$ and $M_\pi L$ can be neglected, and subsequently include $a$ and $M_\pi$ dependent corrections as allowed.
+This simple parameterization assumes that the dependence on $a$, $M_\pi$ and $M_\pi L$ can be neglected, with the intent to subsequently include $a$ and $M_\pi$ dependent corrections as data get better.
 (This assumption is the least-well motivated for $G_A$.)
-We also neglect data from the two small volume ensembles, $a094m270$ and $a091m170$ with $M_\pi L \lesssim 4$, which show some evidence of finite volume corrections.
-With the remaining data from five ensembles (fifty $Q^2 \ne 0$ points for $G_A$ and thirty for $G_{E,M}$), we compare six parameterizations for each of the three form factors: the dipole, two Pad\'e, $P(g,0,2)$ and $P(g,1,3)$, and three $z$-expansion fits, $z^{2,3,4}$.
+To reduce the impact of the neglected finite volume corrections, we do not include data from the two small volume ensembles, $a094m270$ and $a091m170$ with $M_\pi L \lesssim 4$, which show some evidence of finite volume corrections.
+With the remaining data from five ensembles (a total of fifty $Q^2 \ne 0$ points for $G_A$ and thirty for $G_{E,M}$), we compare six parameterizations for each of the three form factors: the dipole, two Pad\'e, $P(g,0,2)$ and $P(g,1,3)$, and three $z$-expansion fits, $z^{2,3,4}$.
 For $G_A$, we use the preferred $\{4^{N\pi},2^{\rm sim}\}$ data with ${\rm Z}_2$ renormalization and remark that ${\rm Z}_1$ gives overlapping results.
 For $G_E$ and $G_M$, we use the $\{4^{N\pi},3^\ast\}$ data.

 The data and three of the six fits are compared in Fig.~\ref{fig:FFfits}.
 The results are summarized in Table~\ref{tab:FFfits}.
 We observe the following: \begin{itemize} \item The two $P(g,0,2)$ and $P(g,1,3)$ Pad\'e results are essentially identical and stable for all three form factors.
 On the basis of the Akaike criteria, $P(g,1,3)$ is an overparameterization. \item The dipole fit to $G_A$ is poor and shows deviations near $Q^2=0$ and at large $Q^2$.
 Similar, but smaller, deviations are seen for $G_M$.
-The dipole is a reasonable fit only for $G_E$. \item The $z^n$-expansion fits do not show convergence: Table~\ref{tab:gASTfinal} shows difference between the $z^{2,3,4}$ estimates, and the increase in errors.
-Furthermore, these estimates now depend on the choice of $t_0$ (see Eq.~\eqref{eq:Zdef}) with the overall midpoint value $t_0=0.5~\text{GeV}^2$ giving the smallest $\chi^2$.
+The dipole is a reasonable fit only for $G_E$. \item The $z^n$-expansion fits do not show convergence: Table~\ref{tab:gASTfinal} shows variation between the $z^{2,3,4}$ estimates, and an increase in errors.
+Furthermore, these estimates now depend on the choice of $t_0$ [see Eq.~\eqref{eq:Zdef}] with the overall midpoint value $t_0=0.5~\text{GeV}^2$ giving the smallest $\chi^2$.
 As in Sec.~\ref{sec:CCFV}, our best choice based on the Akaike criteria is again $z^2$ for $G_A$ and $z^3$ for $G_E$ and $G_M$. \end{itemize}